joelself/luajit-rocks/README.md

   - If you prefer vanilla Lua 5.1 instead of LuaJIT, use `-DWITH_LUA51=ON`
   - If you prefer vanilla Lua 5.1 with reference counting instead of LuaJIT, use `-DWITH_LUA51RC=ON` (*experimental*)
   - If you prefer vanilla Lua 5.2 instead of LuaJIT, use `-DWITH_LUA52=ON`
+  - If you prefer LuaJIT 2.0 instead of LuaJIT 2.1.0 beta2, use `-DWITH_LUAJIT20=ON`
-  - If you prefer LuaJIT 2.1 instead of LuaJIT 2.0, use `-DWITH_LUAJIT21=ON`
+  - If you prefer LuaJIT 2.1.0-beta1 instead of LuaJIT 2.1.0-beta2, use `-DWITH_LUAJIT21_BETA1=ON`

+  - If you prefer luarocks 2.3 instead of luarocks 2.4, use `-DWITH_LUAROCKS23=ON`